cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 ![Imgur](https://i.imgur.com/qCWnxO1.png)

-*More about hashing and timestamping can be found in the FAQ & Appendix sections of this User Guide.*
+*More about hashing and timestamping can be found in the [FAQ](#FAQ) & [Appendix/Useful Links](#appen) sections of this User Guide.*

 ___

-#### Import Account

-You may want to import an account if you're on a new computer, newly downloaded Ark Client, or if you previously removed your wallet from the client.

-1. On the Ark Client homescreen select "IMPORT ACCOUNT"

-2. A box titled "Import Account" will appear and ask for your passphrase.

-3. Simply input your passphrase and select "IMPORT".

-4. Your wallet is now imported into the Ark Client.

-___

 #### Different settings within Ark Client/Desktop Application

-##### Currency
+##### <a name="currency">Currency</a>

-Ark Client is automatically set to USD.
-If you want the Ark Client to display Arks current exchange rate with your preferred currency (if available) you can change it so it appears by default on the homescreen and within your wallet.
+ArkClient is automatically set to USD.
+If you want the ArkClient to display Arks current exchange rate with your preferred currency (if available) you can change it so it appears by default on the homescreen and within your wallet.

 1. From the homescreen or within your wallet the ribbon along the top of the client remains stationary.
 There is a gear icon for settings.
 Select it.